colelawrence/decipad/apps/docs/docs/language/time.md

 ==> 4.3 weeks
 ```

-However you need to be mindful.
+However, you need to be mindful.
 Now, `year` is defined as a number of days.
 So you can't convert a year into a decade for example:

 ```deci live
 year = 365 days